 Quickstart

-After you set up Kilo Code, follow these steps:
+After you set up Kilo Code, follow the guide for your platform below.

 Step by Step Guide